 How to get rid of white spots on teeth?

-Fix your teeth today from white spots with fast and reliable solutions from My Image Dental.
+Fix your teeth today from white spots with fast and reliable solutions from Image Dental.
 Our dental experts are specialists at making any traces of discoloration on your teeth go away.
 We have very practical approaches to fix your smile depending on the severity.

 We conduct precise microabrasion procedures that gently get rid of a thin outer layer of the enamel together with all its inconsistencies.
 This does not weaken the teeth and for clients seeking the best outcomes, they combine the procedure with teeth whitening solutions.
 Another preferred solution is teeth bleaching which is quite effective in restoring pearly whites.

 It is advisable to consult with your dentist to find out if you qualify for noninvasive dental procedures to fix white spots.
-Other than microabrasion and bleaching dental veneers and composite resin work perfect for most patients.
+Other than microabrasion and bleaching dental veneers and composite resin work perfectly for most patients.

-For those who have experienced dental braces getting them off leaves you with an incredible sense of relief.
+For those who have experienced braces, getting them off leaves you with an incredible sense of relief.
 It is, however, disappointing to find out that after realigning your dental formula the braces left behind leave traces of white marks that can be seen whenever you smile.
 The final step to teeth realignment with braces is getting rid of the white spots for a picture-perfect smile.

 After orthodontic braces, teeth lack essential minerals hence the visible discoloration.
 Essential minerals such as fluoride in the right amounts will help clear the spots.
 The dentist will recommend all the essential minerals to help the depleted enamel rebid itself in no time.
-In the modern-day, there are specialized remineralizing toothpaste and other oral healthcare products recommended by My Image Dental.
+In the modern-day, there are specialized remineralizing toothpaste and other oral healthcare products recommended by Image Dental.

-By mastering oral hygiene practices and preventive measures, you can always stay steps ahead of any dental issues including teeth spotting, gum diseases and even cavities.
+By mastering oral hygiene practices and preventive measures, you can always stay steps ahead of any dental issues including teeth spotting, gum disease, and even cavities.
 We are the leading dental facility in the region when it comes to actualizing desirable dental outcomes suited to modern living.